-Further, Rule 29.12(b) is not an independent cause of action in this case because the Judge Fincham still had jurisdiction over Walker, who was on probation.
-As recently noted by Judge Fischer of this Court, "the circuit court itself has discretion pursuant to Rule 29.12(b) if it determines during any time that it still has jurisdiction that it has erred in a manner that would cause manifest injustice or a miscarriage of justice."
+As recently noted by Chief Justice Fischer of this Court, "the circuit court itself has discretion pursuant to Rule 29.12(b) if it determines during any time that it still has jurisdiction that it has erred in a manner that would cause manifest injustice or a miscarriage of justice."
 State v.
-Collings, 450 S.W.3d 741, 769 n.
+Collings, 450 S.W.3d 741, 769, n.
 1 (Mo. banc 2014).
+But the question remains: Did the court still have jurisdiction or the authority under Rule 29.12(b) at the time that it acted (after the written judgment and sentence had been entered)?

-It is true, as noted by Prosecutor, that this Court has held that once judgment and sentencing occur in a criminal proceeding, the trial court can take no further action in that case except when otherwise expressly provided by statute or rule, such as Rule 24.035.
+It is true, as noted by Prosecutor, that this Court has held that once a written judgment and sentence has been entered in a criminal proceeding, the trial court can take no further action in that case except when otherwise expressly provided by statute or rule, such as Rule 24.035.
 State ex rel.
 Simmons v.
 White, 866 S.W.2d 443 (Mo. banc 1993).
 Correspondingly, this Court has also held that a trial court does not have the authority to alter a defendant's sentence after a revocation of probation.
 State ex rel.
 Poucher v.
 Vincent, 258 S.W.3d 62, 65 (Mo. banc 2008).